rajahafify/UIColorHex/README.md

 Written in swift

-Just copy UIColorHex.swift to your project folder and it is ready to use
+Just drop UIColorHex.swift to your project folder and it is ready to use.

 Usage:
 ```swift